 A true Chicagoan, Vincent Satkoff was born and raised on the city’s famed South Side.
 Upon Vincent’s graduation from the University of Illinois at Champaign-Urbana with a degree in Restaurant Management Vincent found his way at a progression of well respected local Chicago restaurants so as to learn the business the only way one truly can; from the ground up.
 Along this path, Vince established himself at Gordon Sinclair’s eponymous restaurant Gordon, where Vincent fine-tuned his mastery of fine dining entertainment.
 Named “One of Dining’s Magnificent Seven” by the Chicago Tribune, Vincent followed his time at Gordon with the opening of Gabino Sotelino’s nationally renowned restaurant, Ambria, and later in California at celebrated Chef Jeremiah Tower’s distinguished restaurants Santa Fe Bar & Grill and Stars.
 However, it was while on a seemingly destined vacation to Cozumel, Mexico that Vincent’s journey reached its peak; a trip that lead to his fated romance with his soon-to-be wife and partner Priscila.
 Together they returned to Vincent’s beloved Chicago where Vincent first became the maître d’ at Spiaggia and Park Hyatt’s La Tour before the two opened a nationally celebrated restaurant of their own, Salpicón, in January of 1995.

 Vincent’s passion for wine and accomplished palate earned him an Award of Excellence from the Wine Spectator in 1996 thru 2002 and a Best of Award of Excellence from 2002 to the present.
 The Wine Enthusiast also has recognized Vincent’s Restaurant, Salpicón, with its highest honor; the Award of Ultimate Distinction.
-Salpicón has been rated excellent by Zagat from 1995 to the present and in 2011 Salpicón was honored with the DiRoNA award for excellence in dining.
+Salpicón has been rated excellent by Zagat from 1995 to the present and since 2011 Salpicón has been honored with the DiRoNA award for excellence in dining.